Why We Created Proprietor

 96% of all businesses in the U.S. have revenues of $1 million or less.
 92% of U.S. businesses have fewer than five employees, including the owner.
 In Maine that represents ~ 27,000 businesses.

-A silver tsunami of closures is predicted as approximately half of these businesses are have owners aged 55 and older.
+A silver tsunami of closures is predicted as approximately half of these businesses have owners aged 55 and older.
 Historically these businesses are far more likely to close than to be sold when their owners retire, and of the few that do go on the market, it is estimated that only one in five are actually sold.

 About Proprietor